3xw/attachment/README.md

        ],
        'content' => '',
     ]);
-This will let you insert mages right into trumbowyg textarea !!! heepee!
+This will let you insert image right into trumbowyg textarea !!! heepee!

 ####Usage.view.frontend
 in file